gooch/sustainable_energy_without_the_hot_air/book.md

 underestimatedphysical effects that could reduce the currently estimated global warmings due to a doubling of atmospheric CO~2~ tonegligible proportions or reverse them altogether.”
-They warn that, thanks to the ocean, “the great and ponderousﬂywheel of the global climate system,” it is quite possible that the warming would occur sufficiently sluggishly that it
+They warn that, thanks to the ocean, “the great and ponderousflywheel of the global climate system,” it is quite possible that the warming would occur sufficiently sluggishly that it